Get Started with a Free Consultation, Se Habla Español.

-Caring Attorney Guidance For Sioux Falls Wrongful Death Claims
+Sioux Falls Wrongful Death Attorneys

 Losing a loved one is a profound tragedy.
 When that loss arises from someone’s negligence, the pain can intensify.
-At King Law Firm, P.C., we understand the deep emotional and financial strain this places on families.
-We can provide compassionate, knowledgeable and dedicated legal support to help you navigate this difficult time and seek the justice your loved one deserves.
+At King Law Firm, we understand the deep emotional and financial strain this places on families.
+We can provide compassionate, knowledgeable, and dedicated legal support to help you navigate this difficult time and seek the justice your loved one deserves.

-Located in Sioux Falls, South Dakota, King Law Firm, P.C., is known for an unwavering commitment to those we serve.
+Located in Sioux Falls, South Dakota, King Law Firm, is known for an unwavering commitment to those we serve.
 We pride ourselves on our thorough and meticulous approach to each case, ensuring every client receives the attention and support they need.
 Se habla Español.

 Understanding Wrongful Death Claims

-A wrongful death claim arises when a person dies due to the negligent, reckless or intentional actions of another party.
-Under South Dakota law, wrongful death is defined as a death caused by the wrongful act, neglect or default of another.
+A wrongful death claim arises when a person dies due to the negligent, reckless, or intentional actions of another party.
+Under South Dakota law, wrongful death is defined as a death caused by the wrongful act, neglect, or default of another.

 Wrongful death legal claims are brought to hold the responsible party accountable and to provide financial compensation to the deceased’s surviving family members.

-Frequent Causes Of Wrongful Death
+Frequent Causes of Wrongful Death

 Wrongful death can occur in a variety of circumstances, and it’s essential to understand the common scenarios where this tragic outcome may arise.